Growing Up in Norwich

 Associate in Surrey

-Then J. and I decided to get married, and that meant moving to be near her family in Guildford.
+Then we decided to get married, and that meant moving to be near my wife’s family in Guildford.
 I got a job in a place called Leatherhead in Surrey and worked for a firm called Stiles, Cree and Partners.
 At the same time in 1966 I passed my final exam and got my letters, so I was then a fully qualified Architect.

 We got married in October 1966 and I was made an associate of the firm and I worked on all kinds of things: old convents, chapels, and also on a very, very expensive house in a place called Worplesdon Hill, which was near Woking, which backed on to Worplesdon Hill golf course.
 It’s the sort of place where you go down the road and you don’t see any houses at all, all you see are rhododendrons, and you go in the front gate and you eventually go along this very winding drive and eventually come to a house.